Tired of Old House Smell? Here’s How to Send the Stench Packing

 As much as you love your furry friends, they may be contributing to your home’s foul scent.
 Keep your pets and remove their odors with these tips:

 - Use the baking soda solution to deep clean pet stains.
 If you can’t locate them easily, a black light will point them out.
-For resistant stains, Good Housekeeping endorsed Hoover Platinum Collection Professional Strength Instant Stain Remover.
+For resistant stains, use Hoover Platinum Collection Professional Strength Instant Stain Remover.
 A hardwood-safe enzymatic cleaner can deodorize pet urine that has seeped into hardwood floors.

 - Shampoo your carpet to remove deep stains that resist simple cleaning measures.
-You may opt to rent a carpet cleaner machine from the local grocery or hardware store.
-Big box chains like Lowes rent carpet cleaners for as little as $30 a day.
+Rent a carpet cleaner machine from the local grocery or hardware store.
+Big-box chains like Lowes rent carpet cleaners for as little as $30 a day.
 Or you may prefer hiring a professional carpet cleaning company to do the work for you.

 - Wash pet beds and blankets in hot water.
-If that doesn’t do the trick, wash again, using an enzymatic cleaner like Rocco and Roxie or MisterMax.
+If that doesn’t work, wash again using an enzymatic cleaner like Rocco and Roxie or MisterMax.

 - Keep specialty pet cleaning items on hand for regular cleaning.